Motorcycle License in Ohio

 - Once you have passed your skill test, return to a deputy registrar agency, present a document verifying your Social Security number and surrender your motorcycle TIPIC.
 Then pay the fee to obtain your motorcycle license.
 BMV fees are determined by age:

-The BMV requires license applications for persons younger than 18 to be co-signed by a parent or legal guardian.
-A co-signer must also present two forms of acceptable documents verifying identification.
-This means that a parent or legal guardian must accompany any applicant who is under 18 to the deputy registrar agency.
+The BMV requires license applications for persons younger than 18 years old to be co-signed by a parent or legal guardian.
+A co-signer must also present forms of acceptable documents verifying identification.

 - Call any local exam station to schedule a skills test (See Road Skills Test―Things you should know), where you must present your valid TIPIC and supply a street-legal motorcycle in safe working condition.
 You must take and pass this test prior to the expiration of your motorcycle TIPIC.